 #2.
 Travel to Saint-Jean-de-Luz

-Combing through the old photos always makes me itch for new and even thou we have a terrible tendency to go back to the same places, we make sure to add nearby villages and towns we haven’t visited before.
+Combing through the old photos always makes me itch for new places and even thou we have a terrible tendency to go back to the same cities, we always add nearby villages and towns we haven’t visited before.

-Saint-Jean-de-Luz is a lovely fishing village located at the mouth of Niavelle River, just 18km from Biarritz, and it was an easy decision to incorporate a visit to this charming seaside town where macaroons are the most typical sweets.
+Saint-Jean-de-Luz is a lovely fishing village located at the mouth of Niavelle River, just 18km from Biarritz, and given its beauty, it was an easy decision to incorporate a visit to this charming seaside town where macaroons are the most typical sweets.

-Situated on the French Atlantic coast, Saint-Jean-de-Luz offers pretty beaches, heaps of history, beautiful old quarter and its only 10km from the Spanish border – a great day trip if you are in San Sebastian.
+Situated on the French Atlantic coast, Saint-Jean-de-Luz offers pretty beaches, heaps of history and beautiful old quarter.
+As the village is located only 10km from the Spanish border, it makes for a great day trip if you are on holiday in San Sebastian.

 While there were quite a lot of similarities when compared to Biarritz, Saint-Jean-de-Luz is much more relaxed and family-oriented place where you can celebrate special moments, big or small.